Taking Courses at Other Institutions

 - Before taking a non-UF course for a minor, certificate, or another UF degree program, verify that the sponsoring department will accept non-UF course work.

-Step-by-Step Instructions for Taking Courses at any Community College, State College, or Public University in the State of Florida
+Taking Courses at any Community College, State College, or Public University in the State of Florida

 - Identify the course(s) you want to take and the institution you will attend.
 If you plan to take a Universal Tracking course at a community college, state college, or public university in the State of Florida, view the list of approved course equivalencies and links to these schools.